 Henry Burgess-Marshall and the Canniloq team manufacture high-end stash containers for the safe consumption and storage of cannabis.
 At the core of Canniloq’s operations is the social mission of righting what seems to be the moral wrongs grossly revealing themselves as marijuana is legalized throughout the United States.

-In our podcast recording, we talk about the origins of Henry’s interest and care for this issue of drug incarcerations, and the clear discrepancy as this issue affects people of color disproportionately more than others.
+In our podcast recording, we talk about the origins of Henry’s interest and care for this issue of drug incarceration and the clear discrepancy, as this issue affects people of color disproportionately more than others.

 “The real catalyst [for me] was getting informed and educated.
 Some people have read the book, the new Jim Crow, maybe they’ve seen the Netflix documentary, 13th, about the 13th Amendment and the mass incarceration of people of color in this country.
 I was working at an addiction treatment center here in Seattle, and it was for youth boys ages 13 to 18.